 Meredith Curtis at Powerline Productions shares How to Homeschool in the Midst of Caring for Aging Parents.

-Lee Felix at Like Minded Musing shares How to Homeschool in the Midst of Chronic Illness.
+Interview with a Homeschool Mom who shares How to Homeschool in the Midst of Divorce.

 Our Generous Sponsors

-We have some fabulous sponsors who are offering up their products for a giveaway, freebies for our swag bag, and coupon codes for deep discounts.
+We have some fabulous sponsors who supported our series with giveaways and freebies.
 We are so grateful for their generosity in wanting to help encourage other homeschoolers not to give up.

 They know how important your children are and how hard you are working to provide them with an individual education.
 Here are our sponsors: